We were stuck in a little tent waiting out a storm...

 By that we meant the interior of the continent.

 We knew that thousands of people went on the cruise ships that patrolled the periphery, but that the interior was almost untouched.
 We had already found it to be such a surreal and inspiring place – surely others should be able to do the same?
+We want people to experience this breath-taking place in luxury and to hopefully go home changed in the most positive of ways.

 The other aspect was that it had to be environmentally sound.
 With 24 hours of sunshine and the intensity of the wind we had already experienced, it was obvious to us that wind and solar power were initiatives we wanted to incorporate from the outset.